ietf-wg-cellar/matroska-specification/index_codec.md

 To interpret the codec data, a mapping between the way the data is stored in Matroska and how it is understood by such a codec is necessary.

-This document intends to define this mapping for many commonly used codecs in Matroska.
+This document defines this mapping for many commonly used codecs in Matroska.

 # Notation and Conventions